 The Choquequirao trail features breathtaking views amongst spectacular landscapes and canyons.
-Amazingly, all of these different places have their own microclimates that host a wide diversity of wild life and vegetaton.
+Amazingly, all of these different places have their own microclimates that host a wide diversity of wild life and vegetation.
 The Choquequirao trail is an incredibly adventurous trek in the Cusco region, and it provides the perfect means to get off the beaten path.
-The rarely visited city of Choquequirao are beckoning to you.
-This rarely visited city was one of the last bastions of resistance and refuge of Manco Inca who fled Cusco after his siege of the city failed in 1535.
+The rarely visited city of Choquequirao was one of the last bastions of resistance and refuge of Manco Inca (the Son of the Sun) who fled Cusco after his seige of the city failed in 1535.

 Day 1: Cusco Capuliyoq – La Playa

 We will pick you up from your hotel at 4:30am in our private van, and we’ll drive for about 4 hours until we reach Capuliyoc—the starting point of the trek (2,900m).
-This is also where we are going to meet up with our team and our professional chef.
-These people will be responsible for setting up camp, for carrying all of the supplies, for loading and gathering the horses, and for cooking delicious meals while on the trail.
-Our chef will serve you your first breakfast as you observe the stunning viewa of the snopcapped mountains glinting in the morning light.
-Once you are done eating, we will begin the Choquequirao Trail adventure.
-On this first day, the walk will be all downhill and will last for about 3 or 4 hours or just until we make it to our designated lunch area.
+There, we’ll meet up with our team and our professional chef.
+They are responsible for setting up camp, carrying all of the supplies, loading and gathering the horses, and for cooking delicious meals while on the trail.
+Our chef will serve you your first breakfast as you survey the stunning view of the snowcapped mountains glinting in the morning light.
+Once you’re done eating, we will begin the Choquequirao Trail adventure.
+On the first day, the walk is all downhill and will last for about 3 or 4 hours or just until we make it to our designated lunch area.

-DAY 2 La Playa – Choquequirao
+DAY 2: La Playa – Choquequirao

-DAY 3 Tour in Choquequirao – Marampata
+DAY 3: Tour in Choquequirao – Marampata

-Day 5 Chiquisqa – Capuliyoq – Cusco
+Day 5: Chiquisqa – Capuliyoq – Cusco